Mlaiel/iacherie/docs/ULTRA_ADVANCED_SEO_DOCUMENTATION.md

 ## 🎯 Overview

-This document provides comprehensive guidance on implementing and using the ultra-advanced SEO techniques now available in the Ainflue platform.
+This document provides comprehensive guidance on implementing and using the ultra-advanced SEO techniques now available in the IA Chérie platform.

 ## 🚀 Features Implemented